Open Label Extension Study of 1 mg/kg Pegunigalsidase Alfa Every 2 Weeks in Patients With Fabry Disease

 Inclusion Criteria:

-3. Female patients and male patients whose co-partners are of child-bearing potential agree to use a medically acceptable method of contraception.
-These include combined (estrogen- and progestogen-containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal, or transdermal) supplemented with a barrier method (preferably male condom), progestogen-only hormonal contraception associated with inhibition of ovulation (oral, injectable, or implantable) supplemented with a barrier method (preferably male condom), intrauterine device (IUD), intrauterine hormone-releasing system (IUS), bilateral tubal occlusion, vasectomised partner, or sexual abstinence.
-Contraception should be used for 2 weeks after treatment termination.
+3. Female participants and male participants whose co-partners were of child-bearing potential agreed to use a medically acceptable method of contraception.
+These included combined (estrogen- and progestogen-containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal, or transdermal) supplemented with a barrier method (preferably male condom), progestogen-only hormonal contraception associated with inhibition of ovulation (oral, injectable, or implantable) supplemented with a barrier method (preferably male condom), intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomized partner, or sexual abstinence.
+Contraception had to be used for 2 weeks after treatment termination.

 Exclusion Criteria: